Family Business: Is it the Business that Keeps the Family Together? Or the Family that keeps the Business Together?

 Evanna Phoon wrote the below article and she is a Senior Franchisee of Rockwills.
 She can be contacted at firstname.lastname@example.org

-In the next issue, I’ll still discuss more on family governance … Stay Tuned.
+In the next issue, I’ll go more in-depth about the family governance structure … Stay Tuned.

 About the Author:

 Evanna Phoon is CEO & Founder of www.MalaysiaWills.com, Malaysia’s first online will writing service provider for Rockwills Corporation Sdn Bhd & as-Salihin Trustee Bhd.
 She can be contacted via email@example.com.